 - Read to build an understanding of cultures around the world

 - The Wild Christmas Reindeer by Jan Brett

-- The students could write a book about reindeer and use their KidPix drawings to illustrate it.
+- Write a book about reindeer and use their digital drawings to illustrate it.

 More About Norway